Abdallah ibn Hamdan: Life

 Abdallah was a son of the patriarch of the Hamdanid dynasty, the Taghlibi chieftain Hamdan ibn Hamdun, and a Kurdish woman.
 After the family entered Abbasid service at the turn of the 10th century, Abdallah was appointed governor of Mosul in 905/6.
 From this position, he fought against the local Kurdish tribes.

 In 908, he was ordered to pursue his brother, Husayn, who had been involved in the failed usurpation of Ibn al-Mu'tazz, but failed to capture him.
 Instead, their brother Ibrahim negotiated a pardon for Husayn, who was readmitted to Abbasid service.
 In 913/4 he was removed from office, whereupon he rose in a short-lived revolt; he surrendered to the Abbasid commander-in-chief, Mu'nis al-Muzaffar, and was reinstated as governor in the next year.
 The reason for his initial dismissal is unknown.
 In 914–915, his brother Husayn rose in revolt, was defeated by Mu'nis, captured and brought to Baghdad, where he was executed in 918.
-As a result, Abdallah tool fell under suspicion, and was briefly imprisoned, along with his brother Ibrahim.
+As a result, Abdallah too fell under suspicion, and was briefly imprisoned, along with his brother Ibrahim.